-WHEREAS, the factors continue to be in place for Rhode Island to cautiously continue into the next phase of re-opening its economic, cultural and civic life ("Phase III Re-Opening"); and
+WHEREAS, the factors continue to be in place for Rhode Island to cautiously continue its Phase III re-opening; and

-WHEREAS, as the pandemic wears on and the State continues its phased reopening, Rhode Islanders must make every effort to assess and mitigate their individual risk of contracting COVID-19.
-While capacity and gathering size is increased in Phase III, I urge the public to keep exposure well below the caps set forth in this Executive Order; the lower the attendance and gathering size, the lower the risk.
+WHEREAS, as the pandemic wears on and the State continues its phased re-opening, Rhode Islanders must make every effort to assess and mitigate their individual risk of contracting COVID-19.
+I urge the public to keep exposure well below the caps set forth in this Executive Order; the lower the attendance and gathering size, the lower the risk.